ychili/VideoDL/docs/include/CONFIGKEYS.rst

    repo for help translating command-line options to an options dictionary.

+   If a key named "VideoDL://options" is present, its value will be parsed as an argument array of command-line options.
+   The parsed options will be added to the options dictionary, though they will not override keys specified manually.

 **MasterLog =** *file*
    Write log messages produced by **video-dl**\ (1) to *file*.
 Must be in DEFAULT section of config.
 This is where, for example, the message